-Schools may approve use of outdoor facilities on school property, such as ovals if the use aligns with Department of Health and Human Services (DHHS) advice for the relevant activity.
+Schools may approve use of outdoor facilities on school property, such as ovals if the use aligns with Department of Health (DH) advice for the relevant activity.

 Schools may also permit use of indoor facilities on school property by sports and community groups in line with permitted activities in the community.

 Conditions of use

 Compliance with current DH advice is required, regardless of any pre-existing or previous arrangements agreed with a community sporting club or group.

 School facilities used after hours must be cleaned before the next school day.
 Cleaning of facilities used after hours should be appropriate to the:

 - number of people who used the facility